mavlink/mavlink-devguide/en/guide/wireshark.md

 # Parsing MAVLink in Wireshark

+[Wireshark](https://www.wireshark.org/) is an extremely popular "general purpose" network protocol analyzer that can be used to inspect and analyse MAVLink traffic.

+The benefits of using *Wireshark* over other alternatives are:
+- it can view _all_ traffic on a network interface (GCS tools like [MAVLink Inspector](https://docs.qgroundcontrol.com/master/en/analyze_view/mavlink_inspector.html) often only analyse incoming traffic).
+- you can use it to analyse traffic logged on a companion computer (this allows analysis of traffic between the companion computer and flight controller, which might otherwise not be visible to *Wireshark*).
+-  it is easy to update for new custom messages and dialects.
+   Rebuilding *QGroundControl* so you can use it analyse custom messages is much harder!

+This topic shows how to generate a Wireshark plugin for a particular dialect file and install it on Wireshark, and how to perform basic filtering.
+It also provides an overview of how you can use *tcpdump* for collecting traffic on a linux computer (for later analysis).

+> **Note** You will need to regenerate and reimport the plugin (as shown below) if your dialect changes.

 ## Generate MAVLink Lua Plugin for Wireshark

 First you will need to generate a *Wireshark* plugin that includes definitions for the MAVLink messages that you want it to handle.